 Promising AI Applications in Healthcare

-With the rise of artificial intelligence in almost every industry, it was only natural that the healthcare sector starts embracing this technology as well.
+With the rise of artificial intelligence in almost every industry, it was only natural that the healthcare sector starts embracing this technology and leveraging AI as a valuable tool for digital transformation in healthcare.
 More and more AI-driven systems are appearing on the market, and the cost of implementing one has significantly decreased over the recent years.
 AI is rapidly spreading over the medical field.
 Machines have not only become effective at taking over mundane work, but also offer better accuracy.

 Artificial intelligence and healthcare now go hand in hand.
 More countries begin to employ AI in the medical field as it is cost effective and more reliable in certain situations.
 Some studies proved that AI medical techniques can improve healthcare procedures due to their added precision and resistance to failure.